weteor/SPC_EVDR/README.md

 If you prefer the github workflow, you can find the zmk config [here](https://github.com/weteor/SPC_EVDR-Config).

+## the rest
+Everything in this repository is free to use however you might see fit.
+If you want to support me and my projects, please consider linking back to this repository if you build/change/use anything.

+If you would like to send me a tip, you could do it [here](https://ko-fi.com/weteor) (Please don't feel like you have to).

 ### some more images / renders
 ![side](img/side.png)